Directory Structure#

 .deploy_git#

-directory (the inconsistency occurs when it is regenerated but not published, in which case the content in public
+Automatically created after deploying to GitHub with the command hexo d.
+The structure of this directory is basically the same as the public directory (the inconsistency occurs when it is regenerated but not published, in which case the content in public is newer than that in .deploy_git).

 node_modules#